Hyperbolic groupoids and duality: Expanding self-coverings

 For every $x\in\X$ the $\mathfrak{F}$-orbit of $x$ is the \emph{grand orbit} of $x$, i.e., the set

 Since $f$ is a covering map, the Cayley graph $\mathfrak{F}(x, S_f)$ is a tree.
 It has a special point of the boundary corresponding to the forward orbit of $x$.
 The map $\coc(y, n, x)=-n$ coincides with the Busemann cocycle on the tree associated with this point.
+It is easy to see now that the groupoid $\mathfrak{F}$ is hyperbolic.